Facilities and Equipment

 Dedicated Instrumentation

-• Thermo Dionex IC 5000+ iCAP RQ ICP MS is a hybrid instrument that has an ion chromatography system attached with the inductively coupled plasma mass spectrometer.
+• Thermo Scientific iCAP RQ inductively coupled plasma-mass spectrometer (ICP-MS): A powerful instrument capable of measuring trace levels of both metals and metalloids in a wide variety of matrices.
 Its comprehensive interference removal assures data accuracy, while its innovative helium Kinetic Energy Discrimination (He KED) technology enables measurement of analytes in a single mode.
 This versatile instrument maximizes productivity and robustness with high sensitivity.
-It is capable of measuring trace levels of metal, metal species and polar pesticides such as glyphosate and its metabolites..
+Options include a Themo Dionex IC 5000+ ion chromatography interface for determination of metal species and polar pesticides such as glyphosate and its metabolites.

-• Agilent 5973 Gas chromatograph/mass spectrometer has both electron and chemical ionization sources and a newly designed inert source that improves sensitivity by an order of magnitude.
-This GC/MS was installed with a Leap CombiPAL autosampler that permits automated headspace and solid phase microextraction in addition to the traditional liquid solvent injection of samples.
+• Agilent 5973 gas chromatograph/mass spectrometer (GC/MS): A GC/MS with both electron and chemical ionization sources, and a newly designed inert source that improves sensitivity by magnitude.
+A Leap CombiPAL autosampler permits automated headspace and solid phase microextraction in addition to the traditional liquid solvent injection of samples.
 This instrument is used for gasoline oxygenate analysis, along with methods for volatile organics and pesticides.
-An OI purge and trap autosampler, was installed on this instrument for analysis of volatile organics.
+Options include an OI Eclipse purge and trap autosampler for analysis of volatile organics.

-• Hewlett Packard 5972 Gas chromatograph/mass spectrometer is the instrument is used for trace level pesticide analysis.
+• Hewlett Packard 5972 Gas chromatograph/mass spectrometer (GC/MS): This instrument is used for analysis of volatile and semi-volatile compounds.

 Noble gas spectrometer at the WSL